Western Animation / Double Dragon

 - Heel–Face Turn: Jimmy Lee after the first episode, and in Season 2, Jawbreaker.

-- In Name Only: The Pilot makes a fair adaptation of the first NES game and even features bad guys from the game (namely Abobo and Machine Gun Willy), but the rest of the series deviates from the games completely.
+- In-Name-Only: The Pilot makes a fair adaptation of the first NES game and even features bad guys from the game (namely Abobo and Machine Gun Willy), but the rest of the series deviates from the games completely, with the Shadow Master being loosely modeled after the unnamed fighter from the second NES game.

 - Kid Sidekick: Michael and most of the Junior Dragons.